codefresh-io/argo-hub/workflows/argocd/versions/0.0.1/README.md

 ## Summary

-A set of operations that can be performed against ArgoCD apps
+Multiple templates that enable operations that can be used to execute against ArgoCD applications.

 ## Templates